Problem

 3. HTML & Navigation Revalidation

-Your HTML files and navigation.json should always be checked for updates to ensure users see the latest content and structure immediately.
+Your HTML files and navigation.json should always be checked for updates.
+This ensures users see the latest content immediately.
 Use the no-cache directive to force the browser to revalidate with the server using Etags.

 # Example Nginx rule for HTML files